sirkapil/nehu/meet.md

 We're maintaining distance for each other's happiness.
 You don't want me to be a devdaas 😆 and Also, i can feel that you aren't happy with me and my daily arguments/lectures.
 So, having a distance is necessary for us.
 This waiting period is surely going to be heart wrecking 💔 for me.
 I'm not like your ex-boyfriend who looked for another girl while being apart.
 Kinda, His True love, Right ?
 Whatever, I'm yours forever😘 .

 Even If you start liking someone else in this time, then be frank this time 🙏 and please don't hesitate to tell it to me.
 Your feelings always matters.
 For the sake of my feelings, I'll not force you to have feelings for me.
-You always deserve better, better person than me, my queen👰.
-Also, I'm kind of person who will be happy for you and feel proud of your bitter truth instead of sweet lies.
+You always deserve better, better person than me, my queen👰

-Really, I just want you to be happy😊 even if it is without me or with someone else.
+I'm kind of person who will be happy for you and feel proud of your bitter truths instead of sweet lies.
+I just want you to be happy ☺ even if it is without me or with someone else.

-Anyways, If you stays and wait for me, that will be supercool☺.
+Anyways, If you stays and wait for me, that will be supercool ☺

 Life is all about up's and down's.
+If we meet then it'll be just amazing time and here i'm waiting for that wonderful day🔥.
 Even if we never meet, there is no such thing to regret.
-If we meet then it'll be just amazing time and here i'm waiting for that wonderful day🔥

-❤😘❤
+❤🙏